IllinoisStateGeologicalSurvey/keras-spatial/README.md

 ## Quickstart

 1. Create a SpatialDataGen and set the source raster
-1. Create a geodataframe with 200x200 pixel samples covering the spatial extent of the raster
+1. Create a geodataframe with 200x200 (in projection units) samples covering the spatial extent of the raster
 1. Create the generator producing arrays with shape [32, 128, 128, 1]
 1. Fit model